-I am a developmentally based, relationally focused Integrative Psychotherapist and Supervisor.
+I am a developmentally based, relationally focused Integrative Psychotherapist, Supervisor and Gestalt Group Facilitator.

 I work in Nottingham from my office which is attached to my home.
 I aim to create a warm, welcoming and respectful environment for our work together.